iterative/dvc.org/static/docs/commands-reference/status.md

 	deleted:  data/model.p
 ```

-In this case work was performed in another work area, updated code was pushed to the git repository, and updated data to the shared remote cache.
-In this case the word `deleted` means the local cache does not have some of the files present in the remote cache.
+In this case work was performed in another workspace, updated code was pushed to the git repository (`git push`), and updated data to the shared remote cache (`dvc push`).
+Unlike the previous example where a workspace had data to push to a remote cache, in this case the remote cache has data to be pulled into the local workspace.
+Using `git pull` code changes are retrieved from the other workspace, after which `dvc status` will show this output.
+In the previous examples the word `new` meant the workspace had files to be uploaded to the remote cache.
+In this example the word `deleted` means the local cache does not have some of the files present in the remote cache.

-After performing a `git pull` to retrieve the updated code, the data can be updated:
+After performing a `dvc pull`, running `dvc status` shows the pipeline to be up-to-date:

 ```dvc
 $ dvc pull --remote rcache